mparkcode/chicken_cha_cha/README.md

 * a player can start a new game at any time
 * Information partaining to lives is on screen during multiplayer games
 * Information partaining to time left or clicks left during single player games is available on screen

+### Wireframing

+A wireframe was made using the pencil application and can be found in the wireframes folder

 ## Technologies Used
 * HTML